kshaffer/musicianship-curriculum/Syllabus-2012Fall/musi198-syllabus.md

 *Holistic* objectives are high-level units of knowledge and skills students are expected to master by the end of the semester.
 All read as "I can . . ." statements.

-### Music and the Protestant Christian faith ###

-* Articulate a Biblical perspective on the use of music in Christian worship.

-### Dictation ###
+### Dictation and transcription ###

-* Dictate a four-bar-long, diatonic, non-modulating melody or bass line after a single hearing.
+* Transcribe the vocal melody (no background vocals) and bass line (no other instruments) of a pop/rock or contemporary Christian worship song.

+Each of the following must be met consistently upon hearing melodies four times in a row, with no preparation of key, meter, or tempo.

+* Dictate a four-bar melody (in standard notation) in major in any standard simple meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.
+* Dictate a four-bar melody (in standard notation) in minor in any standard simple meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.
+* Dictate a four-bar melody (in standard notation) in major in any standard compound meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.
+* Dictate a four-bar melody (in standard notation) in minor in any standard compound meter, with all stepwise motion, or with leaps between members of the tonic triad, that ends on *do*.

 ### Performance ###

 * Sing 4-bar melody from standard musical notation in any major key that starts and ends on *do*; moves in all stepwise motion or leaps between members of the tonic, subdominant, or dominant triad; and contains rhythmic durations from the bar length to the division length.
 * Sing 4-bar melody from standard musical notation in any minor key that starts and ends on *do*; moves in all stepwise motion or leaps between members of the tonic, subdominant, or dominant triad; and contains rhythmic durations from the bar length to the division length.

+### Software and technology ###

+* Install and operate necessary administrative and collaborative tools (such as DropBox, WordPress, VLC, or LearningCatalytics).

 ### Writing ###

+* Articulate a Biblical perspective on the use of music in Christian worship.
-* Generate an original thesis based on musical analysis.
+* Generate an original thesis based on evidence.
 * Identify and write appropriately for a target audience.
 * Construct clear linear argument in support of a thesis and devoid of unnecessary details.
 * Use musical terminology appropriately and effectively.
 * Demonstrate mastery of *Chicago Manual of Style* for writing on music and citing sources.
 * Write constructive critical responses to classmates' writings on music.
-* Respond to or revise an analytical writing based on comments received from readers.
-* Demonstrate working knowledge of copyright and intellectual property law.
-* Demonstrate awareness of open/closed access issues, and license all blog posts with an appropriate license in light of that knowledge.

-### Software and technology ###

-* Install and operate necessary administrative and collaborative tools (such as DropBox, WordPress, VLC, or LearningCatalytics).

 ## Content objectives ##